Grokzen/redis-py-cluster/docs/index.rst

 Library Dependencies
 --------------------

+Even if the goal is to support all major versions of redis-py in the 3.x.x track, this is not a guarantee that all versions will work.

 It is always recommended to use the latest version of the dependencies of this project.

-- Redis-py: 'redis>=3.0.0,<3.1.0' is required in this major version of this cluster lib.
+- Redis-py: 'redis>=3.0.0,<4.0.0' is required in this major version of this cluster lib.
 - Optional Python: hiredis >= `0.2.0`.
 Older versions might work but is not tested.
 - A working Redis cluster based on version `>=3.0.0` is required.